DigiBP/25DIGIBP1/Readme - Appendix/Jotform.md

 **Form URL:** <https://form.jotform.com/251256180381049>

-**Purpose:** Allows the stakeholder to provide additional information requested by the Feedback Master; pre-filled with the initial feedback and the clarification question.
+**Purpose:** Allows the stakeholder to provide additional information requested by the Feedback Master; pre-filled with the initial feedback and the query.

 ---